developmentseed/timvt/README.md

 Built on top of the *modern and fast* [FastAPI](https://fastapi.tiangolo.com) framework, titiler is written in Python using async/await asynchronous code to improve the performances and handle heavy loads.

-TiVTiler is mostly inspired from the awesome [urbica/martin](https://github.com/urbica/martin) and [CrunchyData](https://github.com/CrunchyData/pg_tileserv) projects.
+`timvt` is mostly inspired from the awesome [urbica/martin](https://github.com/urbica/martin) and [CrunchyData](https://github.com/CrunchyData/pg_tileserv) projects.

 #### Features

 - Multiple TileMatrixSets via [morecantile](https://github.com/developmentseed/morecantile).
 Default is set to WebMercatorQuad which is the usual Web Mercator projection used in most of Wep Map libraries.)
+- Built with FastAPI
-- ...
+- Async API

 ## Requirements and Setup